 - Can I choose a lower level of cover?
 If comprehensive motorcycle insurance doesn’t offer value for money for your bike, consider choosing a lower and more affordable level of cover.

 There are some circumstances where you may have difficulty deciding whether or not to lodge a claim.
-For example, if the damage to your bike is quite minor, you may be able to get the bike repaired yourself for cheaper than it would cost to pay the policy excess that comes with lodging a claim..
+For example, if the damage to your bike is quite minor, you may be able to get the bike repaired yourself at a lower cost than it would be to pay the policy excess that comes with lodging a claim.
 Also remember that making a claim will cause you to lose any ‘no claims’ discount, and also lead to an increase in the cost of your motorcycle insurance premiums.
 You’ll need to weigh up all the pros and cons of claiming before you decide on the right course of action.

 Quick tips for what to do after an accident

 - Make sure everyone is okay and contact the relevant authorities

 - Record relevant information including date, location and time of the accident